chainer/chainer/docs/source/reference/core/configuration.rst

 The system provides a transparent way to manage the configuration for each process and for each thread.

 The configuration is managed by two global objects: :data:`chainer.global_config` and :data:`chainer.config`.

-The :data:`global_config` object maintains the configuration shared in the Python process.
+- The :data:`global_config` object maintains the configuration shared in the Python process.
   This is an instance of the :class:`~chainer.configuration.GlobalConfig` class.
-It can be used just as a plain object, and users can freely set any attributes to it.
+  It can be used just as a plain object, and users can freely set any attributes on it.
-The :data:`config` object, on the other hand, maintains the configuration for the current thread.
+- The :data:`config` object, on the other hand, maintains the configuration for the current thread.
+  This is an instance of the :class:`~chainer.configuration.LocalConfig` class.
   It behaves like a thread-local object, and any attribute modifications are only visible to the current thread.

-If no value is set to this thread-local configuration for a given key, the global configuration is transparently referred.
+If no value is set to :data:`config` for a given key, :data:`global_config` is transparently referred.
-Thanks to this transparent lookup, users can always use the ``config`` object to read any configuration so that the thread-local configuration is used if available and otherwise the default global setting is used.
+Thanks to this transparent lookup, users can always use :data:`config` to read any configuration so that the thread-local configuration is used if available and otherwise the default global setting is used.
-The ``config`` object is an instance of the :class:`~chainer.configuration.LocalConfig` class.

 The following entries of the configuration are currently provided by Chainer.
 Some entries support environment variables to set the default values.
-Note that the default values are set to the global config.
+Note that the default values are set in the global config.

 ``chainer.config.debug``
    Debug mode flag.